-Actor.
+ActorName.
 The government of a state or the name used by a formally organized group according to the UCDP one-sided violence definition.

 Year.
 The calendar year of observation.
 UCDP employs a threshold for inclusion of at least 25 deaths caused by one-sided violence for each actor in a calendar year.
 There are cases when actors are responsible for one-sided violence of a scale that does not meet the threshold.
 These observations are coded as absence of one-sided violence.
-This does not mean that there are no uncertainties of the codings.
-See www.ucdp.uu.se/database.